Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 Products like Kombucha tea, kimchi, and sauerkraut are known to aid in healing the gut as they provide the good bacteria that our gut needs to send the bad guys packing.
 I recently found a product at my local grocery store called “Gut Shots”, by Farmhouse Culture.
 It is available in two flavors, Dill Pickle, and Ginger Beet.
 I love dill pickles and the liquid is pretty much a modification of the juice that pickles are in.
 I say a modification, as this product also has some fermented cabbage in it as well.
 I love the taste, which makes it much easier to get down than the Kombucha tea.

 Probiotic supplements are packed full of the good bacteria that our bodies need to survive.
 With so many brands on the market, you want one that has a large quantity of Colony Forming Units, or CFUs.
 Since these supplements come in pill form, too few CFUs and the good guys may not survive the acid in your stomach, preventing them from reaching your gut, where they are needed most.
 Since the strains of good bacteria included in these products can vary from one to the next, it can be hard to choose the right one.
-I personally use the bone broth, and the Dill Pickle “Gut Shots”, as I have personally seen better results than with a probiotic supplement.
+I personally use a mix of bone broth, Dill Pickle “Gut Shots”, and the IsaBiome Daily Digestive Health System.
+Each offers its own unique benefits for a healthy gut.

 The next time you find yourself dealing with unexplained symptoms, there is a good chance that brain-gut connection could very well be to blame.
 Persistent muscle aches, fatigue, chronic illness, acne and more can be signs that your diet is unhealthy and things need to change.
 It may be hard at first, but kicking processed and sugary foods to the curb is in your best interest for long-term health.
 Your gut will thank you for it.